 One glance at a Google image search of “Puerto Rico,” and you’ll be enchanted by its white-sand beaches, swaying palms, lush forests, charming cities, and historical sites.
+Wouldn’t it be great to fit all of Puerto Rico on your Instagram feed?
 If you’re planning a trip to the tiny territory, don’t forget your camera — it’s a locale that has inspired photographers for years.

 Old San Juan